2.50 Inch Barrel Diameter

 Being the stand-up company that they are, Sam Bat is offering a 30 day warranty on this bat.
 If you purchase from JustBats and the bat breaks within 30 days from the purchase date, be sure and take few pictures of the entire bat.
 Also, scan a copy of your JustBats receipt.
 Then email the pictures and the copy of the receipt to firstname.lastname@example.org.
 They will take a look at the pictures and see if they can send out a replacement bat.

-If you have further questions for JustBats, please reach out to us through PHONE at 1-866-321-2287, EMAIL at firstname.lastname@example.org or through CHAT by clicking into the chat box in the bottom right corner of this web page.
+If you have further questions for JustBats, please reach out to the JustBats team of Bat Experts.
 Our Bat Experts are trained in product knowledge and will be happy to help in any way possible.

 Questions and Answers (0)